 Full-time employees in regular, continuing-term and limited-term appointments interested in a flexible work arrangement should discuss any such arrangement with their manager.
 It is the manager's discretion to consider whether a flexible work arrangement would satisfy the operational needs of the department.
 Where flexible work arrangements are approved by the manager, the employee and the manager will be required to sign an agreement, provided by Human Resources, outlining the terms of the flexible work arrangement.
 Each approved flexible work arrangement will begin with a 3-month pilot period to assess the viability of the arrangement.
 Based on the results of the pilot period, the manager may extend, modify or end the flexible work arrangement in consultation with the employee.
-If, at any time, the flexible work arrangement does not satisfy operational requirements, the manager may modify or discontinue the flexible work arrangement.
-Managers will normally provide one week's notice of the discontinuance of the flexible work arrangement to give the employee time to adjust their personal schedule.
+If, at any time, the flexible work arrangement does not satisfy operational requirements, the manager may modify or discontinue the flexible work arrangement to give the employee time to adjust their personal schedule.
 The employee will normally provide a notice period of at least one week in the event they want to discontinue the flexible work arrangement.